a2roger/backup/w1_generativeart/readme.md

-# Workshop 1: Generative Output
+# Generative Art

-We'll explore different algorithms and techniques to generate visual output.
+In this workshop, we'll explore different algorithms and techniques to generate visual output.
 Some content in this workshop is inspired by the excellent book [**Generative Design: Visualize, Program, and Create with JavaScript in p5.js**](http://www.generative-gestaltung.de/2/) by Benedikt Groß, Hartmut Bohnacker, Julia Laub, and Claudius Lazzeroni.

 > In these notes, the acronym "GD" refers to the Generative Design book.
 Related book sections and [code examples from the book](http://www.generative-gestaltung.de/2/) are referenced using the same format used in the book (e.g. **P.2.1.2** for sections, `P_2_1_2_01` for code).

-## Workshop Goals
+## Goals

 * Learn different generative rules to transform compositions and images
 * Experiment with autonomous agents to generate emergent patterns
 * Use physical systems like attraction and repulsion to generate visual form

-### Required Reading and Viewing
+## Required Reading and Viewing

 Read the first chapter from Matt Pearson's book, _Generative Art_, **Generative Art: In Theory and Practice (1st edition)** [available through the school library online](https://learning-oreilly-com.proxy.lib.uwaterloo.ca/library/view/generative-art/9781935182627/kindle_split_013.html) and then watch [this 6-minute video about Casey Reas](https://www.youtube.com/embed/_8DMEHxOLQE) (Reas is pronounced like "Reese").